Syllabus for PSG-200

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

 Clinical Fundamentals of Polysomnography requires you to successfully complete four (4) technical competency evaluations.
 They are:

 To pass the course, you must pass all four competencies, that is, achieve the minimum competency score or higher on each of the four competency evaluations.
 Failure to achieve competency on any of the four competency evaluations will result in a failing grade for the course.

 Competency is met when you perform the competency according to accepted standards and guidelines.
 For every “Needs Improvement” (NI) you receive, your preceptor will enter a comment outlining the specific issue.
 To achieve a minimum passing score (see the Scoring Key for each competency evaluation), you must meet standards on 80% of the items listed as individual competencies and submit all accompanying files (screen captures and photos) identified.

-To pass the course, you must successfully complete (i.e., achieve the minimum competency score or higher) all four Technical Competency evaluations.
-If you successfully complete the four competency evaluations (60%), then the rest of your grade will be determined by your scores on the four quizzes (20%) and your completion of the module labs (5%) and clinicals (15%).
-Regardless of your scores on the quizzes and your completion of labs and clinicals, failure to successfully complete all four competency evaluations will result in a failing grade (F).
+To pass the course, you must successfully complete all four technical competency evaluations (i.e., achieve the minimum competency score or higher on each competency evaluation).
+If you successfully complete the four competency evaluations (60%), then the rest of your grade will be determined by your scores on the four quizzes (20%) and your completion of the module lab and clinical activities (checklists and summary logs, 20%).
+Regardless of your scores on the quizzes and your completion of module activities, failure to successfully complete all four competency evaluations will result in a failing grade (F).